ajbrzoz/Head-First-Design-Patterns/README.md

 * Observer - This implementation is a little different from the original one: the Subject's attributes are not passed to the Observer directly as its update() function's parameters but they can be accessed through self.weather_data.

 * Singleton - Here we take advantage of Python's __new__ special method.

+* Adapter - Since Java doesn't support multiple inheritance, it's impossible to implement a Class Adapter.
+Python, on the other hand, has multiple inheritance, so I've added an implementation of this type of Adapter pattern.
+The class inherits from the concrete WildTurkey class as it has all the necessary methods already implemented.